Ayushk4/Ayushk4.github.io/_posts/2019-08-22-My-Journey-in-Google-Summer-of-Code.md

 JuliaText now provides with APIs for Part of Speech Tagging and Named Entity Recognition.
 These APIs and CRF currently are being kept in [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl).

 - Here is a table comparing the NER API performance.
 The accuracy and F1 scores are much better being a neural based tagger.
 However, it takes upto thrice the time to tag compared to SpaCy.
 Since the other NER Taggers, don't have a specific NER tag for `MISC`, it hasn't been considered for F1 score.
+(Here, P = Precision, R = Recall and NER API is the API written)

 <img id="two" src="../../../images/2019/ner_compare.png" alt="Performance Comparison against other NLP Libraries" width="500" height="500">